Adrianasanduta/TechShop/README.md

 # Topic

-We will have brand cattegories(ex: Apple, Samsung, Asus) and products(laptops & phones) by each cattegory.
+We will have brand categories(ex: Apple, Samsung, Asus) and products(laptops & phones) by each category.

 ## Requiremenets